crazywhalecc/static-php-cli/docs/en/guide/manual-build.md

 - `--cxx=XXX`: Specifies the execution command of the C++ language compiler (Linux defaults to `g++`, macOS defaults to `clang++`)
 - `--with-clean`: clean up old make files before compiling PHP
 - `--enable-zts`: Make compiled PHP thread-safe version (default is NTS version)
-- `--no-strip`: Do not run `strip` after compiling the PHP library to trim the binary file to reduce its size (the macOS binary file without trim can use dynamically linked third-party extensions)
+- `--no-strip`: Do not run `strip` after compiling the PHP library to trim the binary file to reduce its size
 - `--with-libs=XXX,YYY`: Compile the specified dependent library before compiling PHP, and activate some extended optional functions (such as libavif of the gd library, etc.)
 - `--with-config-file-path=XXX`: Set the path in which to look for `php.ini` (Check [here](../faq/index.html#what-is-the-path-of-php-ini) for default paths)
 - `--with-config-file-scan-dir=XXX`: Set the directory to scan for `.ini` files after reading `php.ini` (Check [here](../faq/index.html#what-is-the-path-of-php-ini) for default paths)